aureliesueur/Groupomania/README.md

 This app uses the plugin dotenv to mask the connexion data.
 In the backend folder, you'll find a ".env-evaluator" file, which will provide you with access to MySQL groupomania database, once filled with right values.
 To make it work, please change its name to ".env", and fill up the values with "DB_USER" and "DB_PASS" provided separately.

 Also, you need to locally create the database.
 In the backend folder that you've have cloned, please type : 'mysql -u "DB_USER" -p'.
 Then password = "DB_PASS" (of course replace "DB_USER" and "DB_PASS" by the correct datas).
-And finally, type : 'USE groupomania'.
 On the following line, you need to copy/paste the whole content of "db.sql" file (located in "backend/db" folder).
+To prevent any error in database construction, it's better if you copy-paste paragraph after paragraph (first "Reset and creation section", then "Tables creation section", then "Inputs section" then "Foreign keys section").
 Your groupomania database is created.

 RUN THE APP